naninovel/docs/docs/en/guide/variables.md

 ## Meta Variables

-By default, variables are local to the current game session: when you assign a variable during gameplay and the player starts a new game or loads another save slot where that variable wasn't assigned, the value will be lost.
+By default, scenario variables are local to the current game session: when you assign a variable during gameplay and the player starts a new game or loads another save slot where that variable wasn't assigned, the value will be lost.
 This behavior is useful for most variable types.
 If you wish to "uncouple" a variable from game sessions, use the `meta!` flag when initializing it with the [@set] command:

 ```nani
 @set myMetaVariable=0 meta!